OUAhmad/Speech-Emotion-Detecgtion/Speech emotion recognition using deep 1D & 2D CNN LSTM networks/README.md

 http://www.emodb.bilderbar.info/download/

-There are 7 emotional classes and the validation accuracy obtained is ~78% for 2D CNN-LSTM using log-mel spectrogram as input feature.
+There are 7 emotional classes and the validation accuracy obtained is ~78% for 2D CNN-LSTM using log-mel spectrogram of 8s of audio signals as input feature.
-The maximum validation accuracy obtained for audio signals with 1D CNN-LSTM is around ~64%.
+The maximum validation accuracy obtained for audio signals of 1s of length with 1D CNN-LSTM is around ~64%.

 Developed and tested on the following: